Architectural and Civil Drafting Technology Associate in Occupational Studies Degree

 In this course, students learn the basic concepts of loads and stresses and how the structural members of a construction project support and distribute loads.
 The overview includes the practical aspects of how structural elements as assembled and incorporated into construction projects and the influence of building codes on the selection of structural systems.
 (Prerequisites: This class is restricted to NTID supported students who have completed NCAD-108 and NCAD-170 or equivalent courses.)
 Lecture 3 (Fall).

 Students learn to identify the basic components and operation of the mechanical, electrical and plumbing (MEP) systems for a construction project.
 These systems include water supply, sanitary sewer and waste water treatment, storm drainage, solid waste handling, power supply generation, indoor climate control, lighting and communication systems.
 Students will learn the advantages of specifying sustainable solutions for these systems.
 Students will become acquainted with the graphic representation of these systems on construction documentation.
 (Prerequisites: This class is restricted to NTID supported students who have completed NCAD-220 or equivalent course.)
 Lecture 3 (Spring).

 Designed to give the student an opportunity to gain experience on the job, to apply what they have learned and to self-evaluate personal and communication skills.
 Placement assistance is provided to help the student find a relevant work experience.
+(Prerequisites: This class is restricted to NTID supported students who have completed NCAD-201 or equivalent course.)
 CO OP (Fall, Spring, Summer).